icoset/icoset/README.md

 ico components/icons/icons.json
 ```

-The CLI generates a `svg-symbols.ts` file based off of your options, and places it in the same directory as your JSON (unless you specify otherwise with `--output`).
+The CLI generates a `svg-symbols.js` file based off of your options, and places it in the same directory as your JSON (unless you specify otherwise with `--output`).

-The `svg-symbols.ts` file would contain something similar to:
+The `svg-symbols.js` file would contain something similar to:

 ```typescript
 export const iconMap = {"magnify":true,"account":true}; // this is just a helper if you need it